google/gapid/BUILDING.md

 6. Install gcc with: `pacman -U mingw-w64-x86_64-gcc*-7.3.0-2-any.pkg.tar.xz`
 7. Close the MSYS terminal

-### Install Java Runtime 8
+### Install Java Development Kit 8

-A JRE is required by the Android SDK tools.
-If you do not already have a JRE installed, you can [install OpenJDK from here](https://adoptopenjdk.net/releases.html) (good defaults are version 8 and Hotspot JVM).
+A JDK is required to build the user interface.
+If you do not already have a JDK installed, you can [install OpenJDK from here](https://adoptopenjdk.net/releases.html) (good defaults are version 8 and Hotspot JVM).

+Make sure the `JAVA_HOME` environment variable points to the JDK.

 ### Install Android SDK and NDK